aws-solutions-library-samples/guidance-for-developing-apple-vision-pro-applications-with-unity-on-amazon-ec2/README.md

 * Run `agent-test` job to test all registered Jenkins agents (EC2 Linux, Mac, Docker).
     * the job definition can be found at [agentTestJob.xml](lib/construct/jenkins/resources/config/agentTestJob.xml)
-* Run `detach-from-asg` job to create an AMI from a Linux agent and update its ASG configuration.
-    * the job definition can be found at [detachFromAsg.xml](lib/construct/jenkins/resources/config/detachFromAsg.xml)
-    * it invokes the `createAmi` job to actually create a AMI

 To build a Unity client or asset bundle, you can freely use Linux agents and Mac agents to implement your build pipeline.
 The available agent labels are the following: